kubiak-jpl/fprime-kubiak/Svc/OsTime/docs/sdd.md

 ## 3.1 Setup

 The epoch timestamp pair should be set prior to using the component.
-Prior to passing in the poch timestamp, OsTime will return ZERO_TIME to all port requests.
+Prior to passing in the epoch timestamp, OsTime will return ZERO_TIME to all port requests.

 The epoch timestamp pair can be set by either directly call the `set_epoch` method, or by calling the `setEpoch` port call on the component.
 It is expected that `set_epoch` will be called during topology setup and the `setEpoch` port will be used during runtime, but this is not required.